nnmykn/nnmykn/README.md

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=nnmykn)

 ## 😖
-But, you know, it's hard enough to live differently.
+Okay, NIXO, go ahead and do what you believe in.
+But you know, it's hard to live differently from others.
+You can't blame anyone for what happens.

 ![](./E0eci5MVoAgsKqz_waifu2x_art_noise3_scale_tta_1.png)